michaelthatsit/mod/50-55mm ball/README.md

 Q: I don't have magnets, is it usable? \
 A: Yes, it is very usable even with magnets not inserted.

-Q: 57mm ball pretty please???
+Q: 57mm ball pretty please??? \
 A: Might work with 0.4mm spacers.
 I haven't tried that.

+Q: Why is the bottom part even here? \
+A: It is 1.2mm lower but has the sensor chip exposed.
+It is recommended to cover the hole with any tape.

 ## Demo